Welcome to true document summarization. Meaning-based. State-of-the-Art.

-Context - The Daily Mail is one of UK's most famous popular newspapers, covering topics from politics to entertainment, society, sports, celebs, etc., in styles not always "royal".
+Context - The Daily Mail is one of UK's most popular tabloids, covering topics from politics to entertainment, society, sports, celebs, etc., in styles not always "royal".
 This test case generates very short articles abstracts (text or vocal) that help catch up with the news in no time.
-On the same model, demos are available for US English, French, Spanish, Mexican Spanish, Colombian Spanish and Ecuadorian Spanish papers.
+On the same model, demos are available for US English, French, Spanish, Mexican Spanish, Colombian Spanish and Ecuadorian Spanish newspapers.

 Context - Compared to the Daily Mail abstracts demo presented above, this test case focuses on producing headlines ("chapos" in journalistic French) instead of abstracts.
 A headline is a paragraph that separates an article's title from its body.
 It is meant to tease or entice the reader into reading further, not to summarize the whole article.
 The task is therefore distinctive from pure summarization, requiring a different level of understanding.

 Documents type - We used published articles from a variety of French newspapers and trade magazines.
-The articles cover the widest possible variety of topics, lengths, styles and vocabularies.
+The articles cover a wide variety of topics, lengths, styles and vocabularies.
 As with other SensibleSummaries demos, content can be pasted and "headlined" in one click, with text and/or vocal results.

 All documents summarization solutions are not created equal.

-Here is why SensibleSummaries is the soundest choice ROI-wise:
+Here is why SensibleSummaries is the surest choice ROI-wise:

 |Business||35.99 / 14.08 / 29.11||33.91 / 12.59 / 27.48||36.82 / 14.40 / 29.46|